makrai/notes/cummins18-speech-health.md

         ‘not-depressed’); however, no test set score was given in the paper [129]
-    * winning entrant utilised a gender-dependant multi-modal decision tree ap- proach, gaining a test set score of 0.57 (0.88, for ‘not-depressed’) [130].
+    * winning entrant utilised a gender-dependant multi-modal decision tree ap- proach, gaining a test set score of 0.57 (0.88, for ‘not-depressed’) [130]
 * The AVEC-2017 depression sub-challenge required participants to predict –
   * from multimodal audio, visual, and text data –
   * target: PHQ8 score of each patient in the DAIC-WOZ corpus [15].
 The
   * baseline audio system was again based on COVAREP features, however this was in conjunction with a Random Forest regressor
   * metric was RMSE As in AVEC-2013 and AVEC-2014 (cf. 4.7), the metric is the
-    * audio development set and test set RMSE’s being 6.74 and 7.78 resp.
+    * audio development set and test set RMSE’s being 6.74 and 7.78 resp
 * participants
-  * two papers, both lead by Le Yang of Northwestern Polytechnical University, explored the suitability of CNNs for the task.
+  * two papers, both lead by Le Yang of Northwestern Polytechnical University, explored the suitability of CNNs for the task
   * [131] system fed ComParE-2013 features into a CCN trained to predict PHQ8
     * After training the CNN,
       the weights were frozen and the last layer removed